-- 8 'Month' means a calendar month. - Observer' means a probationary arbitrator who, for training purposes, may be appointed by the Association to act as an unpaid observer on technical arbitration tribunals and technical appeal committees.
-The observer will not participate in, nor influence, the tribunal's decision making process. - 10 'Our' means whatever is owned by us or issued by us. - 'President' includes the First Vice-President or Second Vice-President or anyone appointed by the Directors under our Articles to carry out the duties of an absent President. - 12 'Place of business' of any Individual Member or Registered Firm means an office where the Directors consider an Individual Member or Registered Firm carries out business. - 13 The 'Rule Book' means the book in which we publish our Bylaws and Rules. - The 'ICA Management Team' means the persons who comprise the permanent staff of the ICA, and includes the person appointed by the Directors to be the Managing Director. - 15 'Secretary' means the Managing Director of the ICA and / or a person designated to sign Technical Appeal Committee awards. - 16 'Monitoring Team' means the Managing Director, the Head of the Arbitration Strategy Committee and the Head of Arbitration of the ICA. - 17 'We', 'us' and 'ICA' mean The International Cotton Association Limited. - 'In writing' and 'written' include printing and other ways of reproducing words on paper or on a screen or website.
-Written correspondence can be delivered by post, hand, email and so on. - 19 'ICA List of Unfulfilled Awards' consists of two parts. - 'ICA List of Unfulfilled Awards: Part 1'means the list of companies who have failed to fulfil an arbitration award. - 'ICA List of Unfulfilled Awards: Part 2' means the list of companies evidenced to be related to companies appearing on the ICA List of Unfulfilled Awards: Part 1.
+- 'General Meeting' means a meeting of our Individual Members called under our Articles. - 9 'ICA Management Team' means the persons who comprise the permanent staff of the ICA, and includes the person appointed by the Directors to be the Managing Director - 10 'Month' means a calendar month. - 11 'Observer' means a probationary arbitrator who, for training purposes, may be appointed by the Association to act as an unpaid observer on technical arbitration Tribunals and Technical Appeal Committees.
+The observer will not participate in, nor influence, the Tribunal's decision making process. - 12 'Our' means whatever is owned by us or issued by us. - 13 'President' includes the First Vice-President or Second Vice-President or anyone appointed by the Directors under our Articles to carry out the duties of an absent President. - 14 'Place of business' of any Individual Member or Registered Firm means an office where the Directors consider an Individual Member or Registered Firm carries out business. - 15 'Rule Book' means the book in which we publish our Bylaws and Rules. - 'Secretary' means the Managing Director of the ICA and / or a person designated to sign Technical Appeal Committee awards. - 17 'Monitoring Team' means the Managing Director, the Head of the Arbitration Strategy Committee and the Head of Arbitration of the ICA. - 18 'We', 'us' and 'ICA' mean The International Cotton Association Limited. - 'In writing' and 'written' include printing and other ways of reproducing words on paper or on a screen or website.
+Written correspondence can be delivered by post, hand, e-mail and so on. - 20 'ICA List of Unfulfilled Awards' consists of two parts. - 'ICA List of Unfulfilled Awards: Part 1'means the list of companies who have failed to fulfil an arbitration award. - 'ICA List of Unfulfilled Awards: Part 2' means the list of companies evidenced to be related to companies appearing on the ICA List of Unfulfilled Awards: Part 1.